Tunavirus

+The structure of bacteriophage T1 at atomic resolution is presented here.
+From left to right: The Chimera software structure is depicted, the Maestro software electrostatics structure is depicted, and the ChimeraX software hydrophilicity structure is depicted in orange-green.

 Tunavirus (synonyms T1-like phages, T1-like viruses, Tunalikevirus) is a genus of viruses in the family Drexlerviridae.
 Bacteria serve as natural hosts.
 There are 24 species in this genus.

 Taxonomy

 The genus contains the following species: